 I’ve been thinking lately about the topic of letting go and how difficult it can sometimes be.
 Whether it’s a job, physical possession, or relationship of some type, it’s never easy to do.
 It can be so freeing though.
 A host of new possibilities await once the first step into the unknown is achieved.
 For myself, this involves leaving the job I’m currently at.

 I work as a Junior Accountant for a small company but am not happy in the position.
 There isn’t enough to challenge me and allow for growth.
 (Not to mention the company size means zero room for growth within the company itself.)
 I’ve also discovered (surprise, surprise) that I do not want to be an Accountant.
-I want to teach people about money management, not just manage the accounts and cash flow statements for a business.
 Leaving this job will be a chance for a new beginning as I look for something closer to where my interests in Finance lie.